andreassolberg/solberg-oauth/README.md

 # Solberg-OAuth

 A very basic OAuth 2.0 library written in PHP.
-Built-in storage using
+Making direct use of MongoDB for storage.

 I wrote this library, to learn about OAuth.
 I might use it in some of my own projects.
 In the future I may decide to prepare this library for public consumption, including code, api clean up and documentation.
 Until then, feel free to use it on your own risk.